Is age “just a number?” If you’re wondering whether an age gap could impact your relationship, this is for you.

 In any relationship, you’ll have some qualities in common with your partner, while others — not so much.

-“Most of the couples I know say that they feel like they’re the same age,” says Dr. Loren Olson, a psychiatrist in Des Moines, Iowa.
+“Most of the couples I know say that they feel like they’re the same age,” said Dr. Loren Olson, a psychiatrist in Des Moines, Iowa.
 “We have a chronological age, a psychological age, a physical age, and a sexual age.
 Age gap couples frequently are compatible in the last three.”

 Even if youre satisfied with your relationship, it’s possible to encounter some challenges with a large age difference.
 Confronting and problem-solving these challenges — which often have to do with outside judgment — could lead to even greater happiness in your partnership.